-With the exception of the monotypic genus Hubertiodendron (endemic to Madagascar), the Trigoniaceae is a small neotropical family of lianas or trees, consisting of 4 genera and about 32 species.
-In the Neotropics the family is represented by 3 endemic genera, two of which are monotypic, and the genus Trigonia with a total of 29 species, 25 of which are twining vines or lianas.
-These are distributed from southern Mexico to southern Brazil, for the most part, they are found in lowland moist or wet forests in flooded or non-flooded habitats.
+With the exception of the monotypic genus Hubertiodendron (endemic to Madagascar), the Trigoniaceae is a small neotropical family of lianas or trees, consisting of four genera and ~32 species.
+In the Neotropics, the family is represented by three endemic genera, two of which are monotypic, and the genus Trigonia with a total of 29 species, 25 of which are twining vines or lianas.
+These are distributed from southern Mexico to southern Brazil; for the most part, they are found in lowland moist or wet forests in flooded or non-flooded habitats.

 Diagnostics: Vegetatively similar to members of Malpighiaceae as they share twining stems and simple opposite leaves, however, Trigonia is distinguished by the lack of petiolar glands and the presence of interpetiolar stipules and 4 phloem wedges in old stems.
 Flowers and fruits in Trigoniaceae are quite distinctive from those of Malpighiaceae.
-The stems of Trigonia could be confused with those of lianoid Bignoniaceae because of the presence of 4 phloem wedges, however, in the former, they are formed by a continuous cambium, while in Bignoniaceae the cambium is discontinuous; in addition, these two families are vegetatively quite distinctive.
+The stems of Trigonia could be confused with those of lianoid Bignoniaceae because of the presence of 4 phloem wedges, but the two families are vegetatively quite distinctive.